 Works in this franchise with their own pages:

-- This scene.
+- The lead-in for the lobby shootout.
 It's a total curbstomp, and the guards don't see it coming at all.Neo walks through a metal detector and it goes off.

 Guard: [coming over to Neo with a tray in hand] Would you please remove any metallic items you are carrying? keys, loose change...